Stonton Wyville: History

 In 1086, the Domesday Book shows that Stonton Wyville was part of the estates of Hugh de Grandmesnil.
-Stonton was amongst a hundred manors that had been given to Hugh for his assistance in the Norman conquest of England.
+Stonton was among a hundred manors that had been given to Hugh for his assistance in the Norman Conquest of England.

 "The same man holds of Hugh 6 carucates of land in Stonton Wyville.
 There is land for 4 ploughs.
 In demesne are 2 ploughs and 2 slaves and 15 villans with a priest and 2 bordars have 4 ploughs.
 There are two mills rendering 5s4d and 8 acre of meadow, woodland 6 furlongs long and 4 furlongs broad.

 It was worth 40s now 60s".

 Hugh did not have rights over all the land in the village, some was controlled by the King's niece.
 She had interests which included "10 acres of meadow".

 There were two mills in Domesday and there were still two in 1605.
 One of the mills was still working in 1846 but not by 1863.
 Which is regrettable as they could have used it to power a threshing machine ...

 In 1494, the last William Wyville died.
 Stonton Wyville is named after him and his ancestors who had been instrumental in the village since the Domesday Book where they had been under tenants.